 Comparing Documents & Sources

 One document is information.
 Two documents are intelligence.
-AI excels at comparing texts to find agreements, contradictions, and gaps.
+AI excels at comparing texts to find agreements, contradictions, and gaps -- the kind of analysis that takes a human hours of careful cross-referencing.

 Side-by-Side Comparison